Poeticalto/ttoc-mumble-bot/readme.md

 Giving priority speaker to a user will move the user to the same channel as the bot.
 This functionality also works if you do it on yourself.

-Giving priority speaker to the bot will move the bot to the same channel as the user.
+Giving priority speaker to the bot when it isn't in the same channel as the user will move the bot to the same channel as the user.

+Giving priority speaker to the bot when it is in the same channel as the user will move the bot to its predefined home.

+---

+## Special Thanks

+Special thanks to Gem the TagPro dev for her invaluable help in debugging the bot. c:

 ---